najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 1/README.md

 # 🔧 Assignment 1
 This repository contains my personal record of Assignment 1 (Section 02) for my coursework.
-The task for this lab exercise was to construct a flow chart based on 2 sets that were given by the lecturer.
+The task for this assignment was to construct a flow chart based on 2 sets that were given by the lecturer.

 Date: 29 October 2025 until 3 November 2025